Espeer5/Trinary/README.md

 # Trinary
-This is an in-development simulator for a computing system based on a balanced ternary system, running on CNTFET based hardware.
-The simulator currently consists of an in-development CPU design with unit tests ensuring the correctness of the CPU operations, with a hardware layer being developed to run underneath.
+This is an in-development simulator for the arithmetic logic unit of a CPU operating in ternary (base 3).
+The ALU consists of logic circuits combined with input and output busses enabling the CPU to execute the logical and arithmetic operations of an assembly instruction set.
+In this case the ALU executes a ternary based instruction set which has different logical instructions than a binary assembly would.

 Balanced ternary offers syntactic advantages over binary based systems which operate based on 2's-complement, giving equal storage capacity for negative and positive integers within a word as well as removing the need to specify signed vs. unsigned treatment of data.

-Future plans for this simulator beyond the CPU include:
+Future plans for this simulator beyond the plain ALU and tests demonstrating its operation include:
-- Simple memory system interfacing with the DAU and PAU within the CPU
-- An assembler for a ternary-specific assembly
-- Benchmarking of the simulated system for comparison to binary-based systems
-- A web app showing off the simulator and its capabilities
+ - A web app of some kind to showcase its capabilities (once I have time after the school term!)

 |||
 |---------------------:|:----------------------------------------------|